CHRISTOPHER WOODMAN

 composed for his birthday, December.
 7th, 2021

-updated February 24th, 2024
+updated July 31st, 2024

-Having defined himself as a poet on the Seine at 50, he now finds himself at 84 with three books of poetry on the banks of the Ping.
+Having defined himself as a poet on the Seine at 50, he now finds himself at 84 with three books of poetry on the banks of the Mae Ping.
 His dream is that one of those books may yet bring him home to share what he has been doing with people who speak his language and love to read and talk about poetry.

 Although Christopher Woodman has never been in a writing workshop, worked with an editor, or stood up at a poetry reading in his life, his poems have been accepted for publication by some of the finest journals in America including The Atlanta Review, The Beloit Poetry Journal, The Chariton Review, The Cumberland Poetry Review, The Kenyon Review, and RUNES, A Review of Poetry, and in the end one of his most unlikely as well as most erotic poems was nominated for a Pushcart Prize.
-But that was 12 years ago -- since then Christopher Woodman has not managed to publish a single poem what is more one of his books.
+But that was 12 years ago -- since then Christopher Woodman has not managed to publish a single poem what is more one of his 3 books.

 “Some of the poems have certainly had their day,” he says, "but the books, oh the books.
 They are my latest as well as my very best work, and if the poems were deemed worthy to be published by such editors, shouldn’t the books get a chance to be read?
 And they're so new!"